gushogg-blake/rollup-plugin-spincheck/readme.md

 ### Runtime

 Spincheck adds initialisers for a counter variable and a debug array above every annotated loop and uses lightweight constructs to trigger the break, so shouldn't have a meaningful impact on performance.
-No function calls are made until the break point and nothing is added to the array until 3 loops before the breakpoint.
+No function calls are made until the break point and nothing is added to the array until three loops before the breakpoint.

 ### Build time